 - Personal/business paperwork

 - Research of all sorts and finding resources based on your specific needs

-- Plan meetings and events
+- Plan small meetings and events

 - Make travel arrangements – business and personal

 - Dining reservations (local and while traveling)